-Yet, our Southern neighbours have influenced in more ways than we’re willing to admit.
-While road speeds are posted in kilometres per hour, the average Canadian would not be able to tell you how big their apartment is in square meters or how tall they are in centimeters.
+Yet, our Southern neighbors have influenced us in more ways than we’re willing to admit.
+While road speeds are posted in kilometers per hour, the average Canadian would not be able to tell you how big their apartment is in square meters or how tall they are in centimeters.

 8) Unlike Europe (especially Berlin), we’re not big smokers, like, at all.

 Cigarette advertising is banned nationwide.
 We have graphic labels and strongly worded warnings on packages to discourage the habit.
-Although the rules vary by province, you can’t smoke inside of restaurants, bars, and clubs.
-In many cases, you have to smoke several metres away from certain buildings.
+Although the rules vary by province, you can’t smoke inside restaurants, bars, and clubs.
+In many cases, you have to smoke several meters away from certain buildings.
 In Ontario, stores that sell cigarettes are not allowed to display them.
-Cigarettes are also expensive, with a carton costing anywhere from $25-$40 Canadian.
+Cigarettes are also expensive, with a carton costing anywhere from $100 Canadian.

 9) The legal drinking age in Canada is 19 years old and 18 years old in Quebec, Manitoba, and Alberta.

-10) Anyone visiting Canada (with the exception of Americans) need to get an Electronic Travel Authorization (eTA) before entering the country.
+10) Anyone visiting Canada (with the exception of Americans) needs to get an Electronic Travel Authorization (eTA) before entering the country.